tasket/Qubes-vpn-support/README.md

 ### Updating from prior versions

-Download the new Qubes-vpn-support release from github to your VPN VM as before, then run the `sudo bash ./install` command to reinstall.
+Download the new Qubes-vpn-support release from github to your VM as before, then run the `sudo bash ./install` command to reinstall.
 The username/password entry can be skipped by pressing Ctrl-C at the prompt.

----

-Operating system support
--
-Qubes-vpn-support is tested to run on Debian 9 and Fedora 26 template-based VMs under Qubes OS releases 3.2 and 4.0-rc5.
-It is further tested to operate in tandem with [Whonix](https://www.whonix.org) gateway VMs to tunnel Tor traffic and/or tunnel over Tor to enhance security and anonymity.

-Note that upcoming VPN tunnel support packaged with Qubes OS will likely contain most of the features in Qubes-vpn-support v1.4.
-Therefore, most users should consider using the Qubes built-in feature instead when it becomes available.
-This project will continue for people looking to experiment with custom tweaks and new features.

-Locating and downloading VPN config files
+### Locating and downloading VPN config files
--

 Some popular VPN providers:
 * PIA
       https://www.privateinternetaccess.com/pages/client-support/#fifth